Bayesian network 3D event reconstruction in the Cygno optical TPC for dark matter direct detection: Detector description

 \subsection{PMTs signals}

-The signal in the $i$-th PMT corresponds to a voltage $V_i(t)$, as shown in Fig.~\ref{fig:LIME_evt_pmts}.
-The total charge $Q_i$ collected by the PMT is proportional to the incident light $L_i$, and can be expressed as:

-where $\xi_i$ is a calibration factor (which may vary for each PMT), $\mathcal{R} = 50\,\rm{\Omega}$ is the termination impedance and $\Delta t$ is the integration interval that will be specified later in the paper.

-The relationship between the total light $L_j$ emitted in the position $(X_j,Y_j)$ of the GEMs and the amount $L_{ij}$ collected by the $i$-th PMT is modeled assuming Lambertian emission, i.e., radiation from a perfectly diffuse source~\cite{optics}.
-The Lambertian emission model provides a simplified yet effective description of the GEM light emission.
-In this scenario, the radiance of the emitting surface (i.e., the power emitted per unit solid angle per unit projected area) is independent of the viewing angle.
-The radiant power received at a distance $R_{ij}$, as illustrated in Fig.~\ref{fig:optical-scheme}, is then given by:
+The relationship between the light per unit surface per steradian $L_j$ emitted from position $(X_j,Y_j)$ of the GEMs and the corresponding light $L_{ij}$ collected by the $i$-th PMT is modeled under the assumption of Lambertian emission, i.e. radiation from a perfectly diffuse source with angle-independent radiance~\cite{optics}.
+In this case, the light received at a distance $R_{ij}$, as shown in Fig.~\ref{fig:optical-scheme}, is